Pumpkin Cheesecake Cookies

 5. Cover the bowl with cling wrap and chill in the fridge for at least 1 hour

-6. Remove from the fridge and shape into 9 balls, flattening slightly
+6. Remove from the fridge and use your hands or a cookie scoop to shape the cookie dough into 9 balls, flattening slightly

-7. Place on a baking tray lined with baking paper, leaving enough space between each ball for the cookie to spread
+7. Place on the prepared baking sheet leaving enough space between each ball for the cookie to spread

 8. Bake for 12-13 minutes until golden brown